-Kortid's face was pale.
+Kortid's face grew pale.
 "He is not human?"

 Gureev laid a hand on Kortid's arm.
 "No. Not entirely, at least.
 Not only."
 He pressed down gently.
-"He is fay.
+"He is fey.
 That is how he can bring a magic of healing no one else can."
 Gureev leaned back slightly.
 "But you do not need to see him if you do not wish to.
 That is why I am telling you.
-So that you can choose.
-Whether you wish to have him, and his fay magic."
+So that you can choose, whether you wish to have him and his fey powers."

-Kortid turned his face away from Gureev.
-He stared straight ahead into the sand before him.
+Kortid turned his face away, staring straight ahead over the sand.
 A shiver ran through him.
-His hands were clasped together in a tight grip.
+His hands were clasped tightly.